wolfmathias/portfolio/content/posts/2020-06-20-wildwish-building-the-login-form.md

 (I'll write later about using these React hooks.)

 With the skeleton of the form built, I'll some logic to actually handle logging in a user.

-Thinking about it step by step, I need to:
-- Capture the email and password fields and set the form's state
-- Pass those as arguments to `loginUser()`
-- Send them via a POST request to the route '/users/login'
-- Authenticate the user and return that user object

-Easy.

 [Check out the file on GitHub](https://github.com/bigcatplichta/wildwish-react-mui/blob/master/src/components/Login.js)